FEWS NET Website CMS Knowledge Base

 Source Attribution: The auto-generated source attribution is a compilation of the data source organization names stored in FDW for the data used to create the map.

-Generate the Visualization
+Generate the visualization

 *+Generate URL: Click this button once you have filled out the fields above to generate the visualization.
 The system will provide a thumbnail of the visualization and a URL where you can preview the visualization.
 Note: It may take a minute to generate the thumbnail image.
 Make sure you allow the thumbnail to load before saving the visualization.